ericrovtar/ericrovtar.github.io/_posts/2014-05-17-fighting-for-control-(godzilla-2014).md

 {% include figure.html src="/images/posts/godzilla_godzilla.jpg" caption="Who you calling fat?" %}

-In some ways, the way I lived my life was the same way humanity was trying to save theirs in the latest Godzilla movie.
+In some ways, the way I lived my life was the same way humanity was trying to save theirs in the latest <i>Godzilla</i> movie.

+{% comment %}
 Yet, before we even had the chance to see humanity struggle fruitlessly for control, we were shown how quickly we can lose control to begin with.

 As a quarantine zone stands in the former city of Janjira, Japan, 15 years have passed since society withdrew from the city following a major accident that starts the movie.
 The city has become desolate and overridden with vegetation.
 Buildings are crumbling as vines crack through foundations.
 Moss and mold grow rampant as ceilings leak with no one there to repair and maintain them.
-As a quarantine zone stands in the former city of Janjira, Japan, 15 years have passed since society withdrew from the city following a major accident that starts the movie.
-The city has become desolate and overridden with vegetation.
-Buildings are crumbling as vines crack through foundations.
-Moss and mold grow rampant as ceilings leak with no one there to repair and maintain them.

 Without humanity present, nature has taken back control of what once was its own.

 Then there’s the real threat of the movie.
+{% endcomment %}

 With humanity facing two MUTOs (or Massive Unidentified Terrestrial Organisms), they try in vain to stop these creatures from destroying the world they’ve created.
 And when their first attempt fails, they try again.
 And again.
 And again.

 But they can't control these beasts.
 Everything they have is useless against them.